ksherman/kds-site-gatsby/src/posts/2010-06-28-so-hello-good-friend.md

   Whoop!
 </p>

-Okay&#8230; Well I&#8217;ve been back from California for a long while now.
+Okay...
+Well I've been back from California for a long while now.
 Despite the early set backs and last-minute surgery plan changes, everything went off without a hitch!
 The surgery only lasted a few hours and they were able to determine definitively that the tumor was not cancerous and was a benign tumor (still growing, but benign!).
 Crazy birthday.

 The post-op was only a few days in the hospital and she was feeling pretty good afterwards, well considering.
 That anesthesia takes a while to fully leave your system I guess.

-Lil&#8217; brother Eric came in on Thursday the 3rd.
+Lil' brother Eric came in on Thursday the 3rd.
 Drove around LA.
-Hated the driving, wished to be back home.Travels home were okay, except I got stuck in the cliche seating arrangement on the airplane&#8230; Ugh.
+Hated the driving, wished to be back home.Travels home were okay, except I got stuck in the cliche seating arrangement on the airplane...
+Ugh.

 Another, newer, image to come shortly with more ruminations.
 Stay tuned, as they say in the biz.

-Peace
+Peace\
-&#8211; KS
+– KS